qaz957/Election-Analysis/README.md

 In total, 369,711 votes had been cast.

 The winner is Dianna Degette, with a commanding 73.8% of the popular vote.

+## Challenges
+The challenges we faced here were related to parsing out the pertinent data from the election results.
+We count votes based on names given.
+We were able to count accuraately with some iterating for loops.